mohankarthik/mohankarthik.github.io/_posts/2017-02-14-feature-extraction-for-vehicle-detection-using-hog.markdown

 ---
-layout: single
+layout      : single
-title:  "Feature extraction for Vehicle Detection using HOG+"
+title       : "Feature extraction for Vehicle Detection using HOG+" date        : 2017-02-14 10:00:00 +0530
-date:   2017-02-14 10:00:00 +0530
+categories  : engineering
-categories: machine-learning autonomous-vehicles
+tags        : machine-learning automous-vehicles
 ---
 This is how I went about doing the Vehicle Detection project (P5) from Term 1 of the Udacity’s Self Driving Car Nanodegree program.
 The goals / steps of this project are the following:
 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier